 Personal Leadership Philosophy

 â€œSure, I know where weâ€™re going, follow me.â€ As you set off for the restaurant with friends in tow, you are filled with confidence.
 But after a couple of wrong turns things arenâ€™t looking familiar and it occurs to you that you really donâ€™t know where you are going.
 Embarrassing?… Read More »â€œFollow me!â€ Are you ready to say this?

 I had been a commander of a flying training squadron for a few months.
-One Monday morning I was getting ready to go into work… Read More »What do you do when you fall short as a leader?
+One Monday morning I was getting ready to go into work when the phone rang.
+I put the phone to my ear and heard, â€œWhere are you?â€ Have you ever had one of those moments when… Read More »What do you do when you fall short as a leader?
 (Pictograph)

 Our leadership students come from many different companies.
 Most come from companies with great cultures that take an active interest in their employees and develop them into engaged individuals with a vested interest in organizational success.
 Others…not so much.
 Iâ€™ve had a number of students who, unfortunately, worked in environments… Read More »Stuck in a toxic work culture?
 Three thoughts on what to do.

 Your teenage daughter walks in to the house after school looking sullen and without her characteristic after school greeting.
 You ask, â€œHow was school?â€ â€œFineâ€ is the answer.
 But a few seconds later the slam of a bedroom door indicates to you that everything, indeed, is not fine.
 The silent treatment continues into dinner despite your efforts to find out what the problem is.
 Thank goodness at work you get to deal with mature adults where nothing like this ever happens, right?
 Right.